How Do You Manage HOA Reserves During a Crisis?

 A crisis or emergency can often put boards in a reactive state, looking to cut costs in whatever way they can to protect their budget.
 However, the best associations look for opportunities to save (or earn) money proactively, so that they are better positioned for an emergency.

 For starters, you may want to review your current investment plan to see if there are opportunities to increase your reserve fund returns.
 If you don’t have an HOA Investment Policy, this may be the time to develop one with your management company and financial services provider.
-Fill out the form on this page to download a complimentary HOA Investment Policy guide.
+Download a complimentary guide to creating an Investment Policy here.

 Secondly, sit down with your association management company and insurance specialist to review premiums and deductibles to see if there are any gaps in your coverage.
 With the right partner, you may be able to secure better insurance coverage while saving on premiums.
 Lastly, shave off unnecessary expenses, such as non-essential landscaping or amenity additions.